The first step in any aftercare routine is to wash your hands!

 What you’ll need:

-• Gental soaps such as Dr. Bronners or Baby Shampoo
+- Gentle soaps such as Dr. Bronners or Baby Shampoo.

-• Tattoo ointment such as Primal Decor brand, breathable oils like coconut or jojoba, Emu Oil.
+- Tattoo ointment such as Primal Decor brand, breathable oils like coconut or jojoba, Emu Oil.
 There are lots of brands on the market.
-Avoid Petroleum based items as they will not allow your tattoo to breath.
+Avoid Petroleum based items as they will not allow your tattoo to breathe.

-Remove bandage after 1 hour and gently wash your tattoo.
-Do not scrub.
-Use lukewarm water and antimicrobial soap to remove any excess ink or dried blood.
+- Gently wash your tattoo with mild soap.
+Do not scrub, and use lukewarm water and antimicrobial soap to remove any excess ink or dried blood.

-Healing time is usually 2-3 weeks.
-It is normal for the tattoo to form a colorful layer of skin that peels off.
+- Healing time is usually 2-3 weeks.
+It’s normal for the tattoo to form a colorful layer of skin that peels off.
 This does not mean the tattoo ink is coming out.

-Do not pick or scratch your tattoo no matter how itchy it gets while healing.
+- Do not pick or scratch no matter how itchy it gets while healing.
 Doing so increases your chance of infection and can cause scarring.